i18next/i18next-gitbook/nesting.md

 {% method %}
 ## Additional options

-Prefix/Suffix for interpolation and other options can be overridden in init option or by passing additional options to t function:
+Prefix/Suffix for nesting and other options can be overridden in init interpolation options or by passing additional options to t function:

 {% sample lang="js" %}
 sample